fcanni200/Capstone/Readme.md

 ##Initial User stories
 **********************************************
-As a Job Seeker I want to list all available jobs so that I can get an overview of the overall job market.

-As a Job Seeker I want to search for jobs by location, skill and employer so I can find jobs that are within specfication.

-As a Job Seeker I want to access a personal profile of my choices so I can have jobs specific to my needs display.
+As a user I want to be able to create an account and login in to my own page.

-As a Job Seeker I want to save relivent jobs to my profile so I can return to them on a later date.
+As a user I want to be able to add my own vehicles to my own page to keep them organized.

-As a Company I want to add in a new job entries so I can allow job seekers to easily find them.

-As a Company I want to edit in a job entries so I can update their status their properties easily.

-As a Company I want to disable job entries that I am no longer offering so that job seekers can not see them.

-As a Company I want to delete job entries that are no longer valid so that job seeker can not access them.
+As a user I want to be able to delete vehicles I may not own anymore.

-As a Company I want to see a list of all of my job entries that are they can easily be edited and updated in the future.
+As a user I want to be able to see a list of different types of services avilable to my vehicle like tire rotation oil change etc.

+As a user I want to be able to document my oil changes and services and update when the next services are.

+As a user I want to be able to have my oil changes to update each service every 3k miles so I know how many miles my vehcile will be at for its next service.